The Catboat Vanity

 The Vanity is available for sails to higher level Museum members.
-For more information, please contact Jessica Barker at 508-627-4441 x117.
+For more information, please contact Sydney Torrence at 508-627-4441 x117.

 Check out the website for the new documentary on Nat Benjamin's boat Charlotte.
 Gannon and Benjamin Marine Railway restored the Museum's Vanity years ago and went on to build this 50' rigged schooner.
 The documentary follows Gannon and Benjamin during Charlotte's construction.